codervandan/codervandan/README.md

 ## 👋 Hey there, I'm Daniel — aka @codervandan

-## 💻 Full-Stack Web Developer | UX/UI Enthusiast | Digital Problem Solver
+## 💻 Full-Stack Web Developer | Digital Problem Solver

 Welcome to my GitHub!
 I specialize in building modern, responsive web applications that are not just functional—but also beautifully designed and user-centered.
 From landing pages that convert, to full-stack applications that scale, I craft digital experiences that make an impact.